ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 The ChartIQ Angular seed project is a basic build of the ChartIQ library using the Angular 8.0 framework with [Angular CLI](https://cli.angular.io) support.

-The project is an example of how to implement the most common elements in the charting library.
-The project is a good starting point for Angular developers.
+The project is an example of how to implement the most common user interface elements of the ChartIQ API using native Angular components.
+The project is a good starting point for developers who want to create a UI entirely in Angular.

-For an example implementation of a wide range of charting capabilities, see the [chartiq-angular-app](https://github.com/ChartIQ/chartiq-angular-app) project.
+For example implementations of full-featured user interfaces built with ChartIQ's web components, see the [chartiq-angular-app](https://github.com/ChartIQ/chartiq-angular-app) project.

 ## Requirements

-- A copy of the ChartIQ library, version 7.2.0 or later.
+- A copy of the ChartIQ library, version 7.5.0 or later.

     If you do not have a copy of the library, please contact your ChartIQ account manager or send an email to [support@chartiq.com](mailto:support@chartiq.com).